freddyox/freddyox.github.io/_posts/2018-10-13-bayesian_classifier.md

 \end{align}
 $$

 where the superscript T represents vector-transpose.
-For example, if one where to examine class A in Fig. 1, the means in the $$x_1$$ and $$x_2$$ directions need to be computed in addition to the covariance matrix (which gives the variances in both features as well as the correlation, if any).
+For example, if one were to examine Class A in Fig. 1, the means in the $$x_1$$ and $$x_2$$ directions need to be computed in addition to the covariance matrix (which gives the variances in both features as well as the correlation, if any).
 For each class, the multivariate Gaussian probability may be calculated as (generalized to $$D$$-dimensions)